cognitivesleep/cognitivesleep.github.io/README.md

 _Subsequently delivering cues during SWS produces better learning compared with control conditions (Rasch, Büchel, Gais, & Born, 2007).
 In addition, prior TMR studies demonstrated memory strengthening and reorganization using cues presented during SWS (Hu, Cheng, Chiu, & Paller, 2019)._

-It is important to set the volume at a low-level, since the idea is not to be woken up, but to simply receive the musical stimuli while asleep.
+Furthermore, it is important to set the volume at a low-level, since the idea is not to be woken up, but to simply receive the musical stimuli while asleep.
 The playlist will commence with our "pink noise" track, in order to reduce the likelihood that the other tracks will provoke arousal.
-If, by any chance, you are woken up by our tracks, simply press Stop in order to pause all incoming sounds, and the SMCS will reactivate the playlist once it detects you've entered SWS sleep stage again.
+If, by any chance, you are woken up by our tracks, simply press "Stop" in order to pause all incoming sounds, and the SMCS will reactivate the playlist once it detects you've entered SWS again.

 ### Our Predictions: